chris-huxtable/nongrata/README.md

 I recommend whitelisting your LAN block, WAN address, and any other known good addresses or blocks.
 This will prevent them from being on the resultant list.

 ### Lists:
 The configuration is a collection of named lists you would like to construct.
 Each List should contain an `output` where the list will be written and optionally a `whitelist`, which can contain addresses or address blocks which will not be allowed in the resulting list.
-Additioanlly It needs to contain a collection of named sources from which to get the source data.
+Additionally It needs to contain a collection of named sources from which to get the source data.

 - `output`: *string*
 - `whitelist`: \[ *optional*, *list*, *of*, *addresses*, *and*, *blocks* \]